 Both ETFs and mutual funds have an expense ratio, which includes management fees and the fund’s total annual operating expenses.
-Historically, index ETFs have had a lower average expense ratio—0.46%,1 while index mutual funds have had a higher average expense ratio—0.64%.1 Individual stocks do not have an expense ratio.
+Historically, index ETFs have had a lower gross average expense ratio — 0.56%,1 while index mutual funds have had a higher gross average expense ratio — 0.62%.1

 Because ETFs and individual stocks are bought and sold on an exchange, they are both subject to a transaction fee (or commission).
 Mutual fund transactions do not incur commissions, but may incur other sales charges.